FraMuCoder/PyClASVi/doc/python_clang_usage.md

 You might think every cursor must have a parent cursor without the root of course.
 But there are two properties with parent in name: `semantic_parent` and `lexical_parent`.

-Try the following code and you will see that you can't always use it to go back to AST root.
+Try the following code and you will see that you can't always use it to go back to parent in AST.

 ```python
 def check_parents(cursor, root=None):